alejandro-pizza/etl-learning-system/templates/physical/raw_capture_symbols.md

 # Raw Capture Symbols

-Write this on the inside front cover of your A5 notebook.
+Make your selection of symbols and format and write these on the inside front cover of your notebooks.
+*pro tip: also fill out a notecard you can also use as placeholder/reference.*

 ## Symbol Reference

+Ideally the symbols are simple and analogous offline → digital (markdown) for consistency and continuity.
 ```
 SYMBOLS:
 - Note / Observation